 Though the construction of Dafo (the Giant Buddha) was started in 713, it would first be completed ninety years later (when funding for the project was threatened – it turned out to be an enormous expenditure even for the time – Shi Haitong is said to have gouged out his eyes to show his piety and sincerity for the project).
 It would appear that the appeasement of Buddha in this fashion had the desired effect, for the turbulence of the waterway was indeed calmed, though the direct agent of this may have been the massive amount of chipped stone waste that had fallen into the waterway during the sculpting of the Buddha.

-Dafo is in the image of a Maitreya Buddha, i.e., a unique "messianic" future Buddha who will indeed achieve complete enlightenment, then appear again on earth to teach the pure dharma that will supercede the incomplete teachings of the lesser Gautama Buddha.
-By tradition, the Maitreya is depicted as a "stout" monk, usually in sitting position and with bare breast and visible paunch (a symbol of affluence?).
-In addition to its stately pose, aided by the figure's symmetrical proportions, Dafo conceals a well thought-out drainage system.
+Dafo is in the image of a Maitreya Buddha, i.e., a unique "messianic" future Buddha who will indeed achieve complete enlightenment, then appear again on earth to teach the pure dharma that will supersede the incomplete teachings of the lesser Gautama Buddha.
+By tradition, the Maitreya is depicted as a "stout" monk, usually in a sitting position and with bare breasts and visible paunch (a symbol of affluence?).
+In addition to its stately pose, aided by the figure's symmetrical proportions, Dafo conceals a well-thought-out drainage system.

 The Nine Turns and Lingyun Paths